bbbbbr/romusage/README.md

 -smROM  : Show Merged ROM_0  and ROM_1  output (i.e. bare 32K ROM)
 -smWRAM : Show Merged WRAM_0 and WRAM_1 output (i.e DMG/MGB not CGB)
           -sm* compatible with banked ROM_x or WRAM_x when used with -B -sJ   : Show JSON output.
 Some options not applicable.
 When used, -Q recommended -nB   : Hide warning banner (for .cdb output)
--nA : Hide areas (shown by default in .cdb output)
+-nA   : Hide areas (shown by default in .cdb output) -z    : Hide areas smaller than SIZE -z:DECSIZE
--z  : Hide areas smaller than SIZE -z:DECSIZE
+-nMEM : Hide banks matching case sensitive substring (ex hide all RAM: -nMEM:RAM)

 Use: Read a .map, .noi, .cdb or .ihx file to display area sizes Example 1: "romusage build/MyProject.map"